Disk patterns, quasi-duality and the uniform bounded diameter conjecture: Introduction

 This essentially implies that the Teichm\"uller distance between the two hyperbolic polygons $(S_F)_F, (S'_F)_F \in \sigma_M(\Teich(\partial M/r))$ is bounded above by some constant depending only on the topological complexity $\mathscr{C}_{top}(G)$, giving the desired uniform upper bound on the diameter of the skinning map $\sigma_M(\Teich(\partial M/r))$ (see Theorem \ref{thm:uniformbounddiskpattern} and \S \ref{sec:uub} for more details).

 We remark that as one varies reflection groups with the same topological complexity, the hyperbolic polygons in the skinning image can become degenerate.
-Our Theorem \ref{thm:main}, in particular Equation \eqref{eqn:rate}, states that different hyperbolic polygons in the skinning image must degenerate in the same way.
+Our Theorem \ref{thm:main}, in particular Equation \eqref{eqn:rate}, states that different hyperbolic polygons in the skinning image must degenerate in the same way. {Indeed, the only way to go to infinity in the Teichm\"uller space of such a hyperbolic polygon is when the hyperbolic distance between some pair of non-adjacent edges goes to zero, by a generalization of \cite[Prop.~2.7]{LZ23} (which deals with the case when all angles are zero).
+Then the polygon becomes long and thin along the direction of the pair of edges, and the extremal width for paths connecting the two edges becomes large.
+Equation \eqref{eqn:rate} implies that for all polygons in the skinning image the corresponding extremal width is comparably large, so they are also long and thin in the same way.}